The Freshman (1925 film): Plot

 He tries out for the football team.
-The coach (Pat Harmon) is unimpressed, but as Harold has damaged their only practice tackle dummy, the coach uses him in its place.
+The coach is unimpressed, but as Harold has damaged their only practice tackle dummy, the coach uses him in its place.
 At the end of practice, though, he approves of Harold's enthusiasm (undiminished after repeated tackling).
-The coach is about to dismiss the freshman when Chet Trask (James Anderson), the captain and star of the team, suggests making him their water boy, while letting him think he has made the squad.
+The coach is about to dismiss the freshman when Chet Trask, the captain and star of the team, suggests making him their water boy, while letting him think he has made the squad.